erikcaffrey/erikcaffrey.github.io/_posts/2017-05-23-ANDROID-kotlin-arch-components.markdown

 ## Getting started With Kotlin

 The [Kotlin plugin](https://plugins.jetbrains.com/plugin/6954-kotlin) is available for the current version Android Studio.
 But another good news that came up at Google I/O is that now the plugin is bundled with Android Studio 3.0, and JetBrains will continue to work on the Android Studio plugin, collaborating closely with the Android Studio team.
-Android Studio 3.0 is already available -and usable- as a Preview version.

-If you are interested in learning more about the Kotlin programming language to create or modify your Android apps here I added some resources that can be useful.
+If you are interested to learn more about the Kotlin programming language, I added some resources that can be useful.

 #### Resources to start with Kotlin on Android